nhsconnect/ITK-FHIR-Mental-Health-eDischarge/pages/explore/explore_legal_information.md

 ## Legal Information Section Content ##

 This section contains Legal information captured relating to patient care, such as consent to treatment and mental capacity.
-Elements should be rendered as subheadings in any html sent.
+Elements should be rendered as subheadings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>